 The Leader will act as the single source of truth in our distributed system.
 The Followers will be on standby, ready to take over as Leaders themselves in case the current Leader is lost.
 They perform periodic health checks over the network to check if the other nodes are still up, and if the followers cannot connect to the master anymore they communicate with each other to decide on a new leader.

 What if half the nodes in a system lose connection to the other half?
 In this case, if both halves trigger a leader election, we would end up with two leaders, right?
 This is called a "split brain" situation.
 If such a situation were to occur, our system would not have a single source of truth anymore, which could lead to unexpected behavior and even corrupted data.
 To prevent this from happening, elections require more than half of the cluster to participate.
 This means that in a situation where the nodes are separated groups of exactly half the cluster, the current leader is kept until the network partition is healed.
 No election is triggered, as it would lead to a split-brain.

 In practice, Leader Election is used in a number of IT systems.
 At Padok, we use Kubernetes a lot in our projects.
 A good example can be found in a highly available Kubernetes cluster, where the components of the Kubernetes Control Plane (

 etcd...) are replicated and use leader election to ensure they function consistently.

 Setting up a resilient system is a great engineering challenge, but testing it is a whole different one.
-If you're interested in what can be done, we have a couple articles about Chaos Engineering and its implementation in Kubernetes, check them out !
-Also, if you want to find out about the inner workings of a popular Leader Election algorithm, which is used in highly available etcd clusters for example, check out The Secret Lives Of Data, a visual explanation of the algorithm.
+If you're interested in what can be done, we have a couple of articles about Chaos Engineering and its implementation in Kubernetes, check them out!
+Also, if you want to find out about the inner workings of a popular Leader Election algorithm, which is used in highly available etcd clusters, for example, check out The Secret Lives Of Data, a visual explanation of the algorithm.